Nursing (Adult) BMedSci

 If you have any questions about entry requirements, please contact the department.

-We work closely with the Royal College of Nursing to explore how education meets the needs of the NHS workforce.
-This means that we're ideally placed to offer you high-quality courses, informed by the latest research in the field.
+We aim to train compassionate, resilient and highly skilled healthcare professionals and support them throughout their working lives.
+We work closely with organisations such as the Royal College of Nursing, the Department of Health and Social Care, and the Health and Care Professions Council to make sure our teaching meets the needs of the NHS workforce.
+This means that we're ideally placed to offer you high-quality courses, informed by the latest health-related research.

 We provide an excellent study environment for health professionals across our main campus and Clinical Skills Centre.
 If you study a health professions course with us, you’ll be based close to the Royal Hallamshire Hospital.
 The hospital is home to the Sheffield Medical School, and is where you’ll find our dedicated Health Sciences Library.